Q: Why does the United States have a responsibility to publish an annual report on International Religious Freedom?

 Q: What are the currently designated CPCs and SWL countries?

-A: On November 28, 2018, the Secretary of State designated Burma, China, Eritrea, Iran, North Korea, Pakistan, Saudi Arabia, Sudan, Tajikistan, and Turkmenistan as CPCs.
-The Secretary also designated Comoros and Uzbekistan as Special Watch List countries.
+A: On December 2, 2020, the Secretary of State designated Burma, China, Eritrea, Iran, the Democratic People’s Republic of Korea, Nigeria, Pakistan, Saudi Arabia, Tajikistan, and Turkmenistan as CPCs.
+The Secretary also designated Comoros, Cuba, Nicaragua, and Russia as Special Watch List countries.